Sex/Intimacy Therapy in Seattle, WA

 - Blending of spiritual/religious moral beliefs with a healthy expression of sexuality

 The identified problem sometimes turns out not to be sexual in nature, instead stemming from other common struggles such as miscommunication, anxiety, depression, chronic illness, or relationship distress.
-I help with resources, education, exercises and discussion for the individual or couple and support the process with problem-solving and encouragement.
+We help with resources, education, exercises, and discussion for the individual or couple and support the process with problem-solving and encouragement.